Coronavirus – COVID-19

 You can book a online appointment with your Subject Librarian.
 Specific information for your subject can be found on our subject pages.

 How can I access the Writing and Learning Centre?

-All students are also able to send their draft assignments for written feedback (one per assignment).
-Attach your draft to an email to: firstname.lastname@example.org and tell us the elements you would like specific advice on.
+Students on placement may send a draft assignment for written feedback.
+Attach your draft to an email to: firstname.lastname@example.org and tell us on which specific elements you would like advice.